Research

 Dynamo AI provides a comprehensive RAG evaluation solution that assesses model performance across multiple metrics:

-1. Retrieval Relevance: Represents the relevance of the documents retrieved from the vector database using the embedding model for each query.
+1. Retrieval relevance: Represents the relevance of the documents retrieved from the vector database using the embedding model for each query.

 2. Faithfulness: Evaluates whether the generated response is consistent with the retrieved documents.

-3. Response Relevance: Determines if the generated response adequately addresses the given query.
+3. Response relevance: Determines if the generated response adequately addresses the given query.

 Dynamo AI leverages purpose-built models for each evaluation task, ensuring cost-efficiency and enabling in-depth analysis.
 Further, the platform offers actionable insights by identifying topic clusters where the RAG pipeline underperforms and categorizing errors by issue type for in-depth analysis.
 To demonstrate our solution, we ran our RAG hallucination tests against the MultiDoc2Dial dataset and compared the results with RAGAS for reference.